Priw8/priw8.github.io/content/modding/std-tutorial.md

 This ENTRY creates a bookshelf out of the ANM scripts in the ANM file, and places multiple instances of it throughout the stage.
 Keep in mind that the rotation of the planes used to form a single bookshelf has to be done in the ANM scripts.

 ### STD scripts
-STD scripts are far simplier than ANM and ECL scripts, as they don't even have any variables.
+STD scripts are far simpler than ANM and ECL scripts, as they don't even have any variables.
 They are used to control camera movement, field of view, set fog and do some other things.
 Fortunately, the dump format is way less of a headache than ANM scripts.
 [code]SCRIPT:
     ins_6(0.0f, 1.0f, 0.0f);
     ins_7(0.68831855f);